seancdavis/sapwood-classic/docs/02-getting_started/03-production_environment.md

 Since we are assuming you've run a Ruby on Rails project previously, we also assume you have *deployed* a Rails project.

 But, even if you have, you may have used a service like Heroku, or even a shared hosting environment like Bluehost.
-While both of these services have benefits, to run taproot we strongly recommend **a dedicated private server**.
+While both of these services have benefits, to run sapwood we strongly recommend **a dedicated private server**.

 If that sounds expensive, it's because it usually is.
 Fortunately, there are some awesome companies like [Digital Ocean](https://www.digitalocean.com/) popping up.
 Digital Ocean offers dedicated, virtual private servers [starting at $5 per month](https://www.digitalocean.com/pricing/).

 ### Operating System

-Taproot will work wherever you can run a Ruby on Rails project.
+Sapwood will work wherever you can run a Ruby on Rails project.
 For reference, we develop on Mac OS X machines, while our production servers are Ubuntu 14.04.

-**For this guide, we're going to assume you're working with an Ubuntu/Debian installation.** Obviously, you can use Taproot in production with other operating systems, but you'll have to find the equivalent packages.
+**For this guide, we're going to assume you're working with an Ubuntu/Debian installation.** Obviously, you can use Sapwood in production with other operating systems, but you'll have to find the equivalent packages.

 ### Minimum Specifications